kstolen0/kstolen0.github.io/_drafts/2024-05-18-get-started-with-aws-tf-01.md

 No response...

 This is because when we define the EC2 instance, a default [security group](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-security-groups.html) is applied to it.
-This security group allows incoming connections on any port using any protocol but only from other aws resources within the same security group...
+This security group allows incoming connections on any port using any protocol but only from other AWS resources within the same security group...

 If we want to connect to our instance, we need to make our own rules.

-When defining a security group rule, we declare if the rule is an ingress or egress rule (incoming or outgoing).
-We can also declare which port the rule applies to and the ip address range.

 We don't want just anyone to connect to this service so for now we'll only allow our local device's public ip address in the address range.
 You can find this easily using a site like [whatismyipaddress.com](https://www.whatismyipaddress.com).